-The parents denied any fevers, vomiting, seizures, or accidental injury.
-However the child’s father mentions to you in the corridor after your initial discussion that he had accidentally dropped the infant in his crib a week ago and wondered if that might be related to the infant’s current presentation.
+No concerns are voiced by the parents and they denied any fevers, vomiting, seizures, or accidental injury.
+However, the child’s father mentions to you in the corridor after your initial discussion that he had accidentally dropped the infant in his crib a week ago and wondered if that might be related to the infant’s current presentation.

 How is the infant feeding?

-The infant is breastfed and feeding 10-12 times a day, but falls asleep during feeds.
-Mother needs to wake him up for feeds.
+The infant is breastfed and feeding 10 times a day, however, he needs to be woken for feeds.
 She denied any issues with breastfeeding and is receiving support from a lactation consultant.

 How are the parents coping?

-Both parents are currently unemployed but the father is currently looking for some work.
+Occupation (both parents are currently unemployed but the father is currently looking for some work)

-The mother drinks 5-10 units a week of alcohol but does not smoke or use recreational drugs.
+Alcohol history (the parents each drink 10-15 units a week of alcohol but do not smoke or use recreational drugs)

 Both parents and the infant are living with the infant’s maternal grandmother.